 4. After reading this carefully and thoughtfully from beginning to end, go through it again, following the same instructions.

-5. If this course is followed, I feel quite sure that no sincere person will fail to reach not only the mercy seat of God, but the loving arms of the Saviour and the knowledge of the forgiveness of their sins.
+5. If this course is followed, I feel quite sure that no sincere person will fail to reach not only the mercy seat of God, but the loving arms of the Savior and the knowledge of the forgiveness of their sins.

 Discovery of Sin

 Sin is anything I do that displeases God – and a sinner is anyone who practices those things.
 Any time I consider myself, my ambitions, or my feelings as more important than God, or do something that I know is wrong, I am practicing sin.
 I know I am a sinner.
-I have sinned against my God, against my neighbour, and against my own soul.
+I have sinned against my God, against my neighbor, and against my own soul.
 I have sinned in my thoughts, in my feelings, in my conversation, and in my actions.
 I have sinned in the world, in my business, and in my pleasure.
 I have done many things I should not have done, and I have left undone many things that I should have done.
 I freely admit it.
 I will not cover up or make excuses for my sins.
 My sins are more than I can count, and they have caused pain to God and man far beyond possible estimation.
-They have dishonoured my Heavenly Father, treated the sacrifice of Jesus my Saviour as worthless, and have had a bad influence not only upon the members of my own family, but upon my friends and acquaintances as well.
+They have dishonored my Heavenly Father, treated the sacrifice of Jesus my Savior as worthless, and have had a bad influence not only upon the members of my own family, but upon my friends and acquaintances as well.
 I now realize that I fully deserve the everlasting displeasure of God, and I see that if I should die in my sins I would be eternity separated from God, falling into the damnation of hell.
 O Lord have mercy upon me!!!